 - Wednesday, July 29: Thesis and dissertation submission portal open for Fall degree candidates [formerly July 22] in order to ensure adequate time to clear summer degree candidates for graduation

 - Cross-Discipline Courses offered across colleges at TAMU may help complete your schedules for summer and fall 2020.
 Please view the listings provided by the colleges at this link.
 Listings will be updated weekly as new submissions are received.

-- Research – The Vice President for Research has published a Plan for Resuming Research Operations targeting June 1 as the date for expanding research activities beyond “essential” levels.
-Preparatory activities such as lab cleaning, instrument activation/calibration, supply ordering, etc., may commence on May 18, 2020.
-All safety measures applying to research activities after June 1 also apply to preparatory activities.
-No new research should be initiated before June.
-To further clarify appropriate roles for students as PIs prepare and plan for resumption of research operations on or after June 1, the Office of the VPR issued the following guidelines on May 20:
+- Research – The Vice President for Research has published a Plan for Resuming Research Operations, effective June 1, 2020, for expanding research activities beyond “essential” levels.
+To further clarify appropriate roles for students as PIs prepare and plan for resumption of research operations after June 1, the Office of the VPR issued the following guidelines on May 20:

 - As much research activity as possible should continue to be carried out remotely.

 - For students who must return to campus to carry out their research responsibilities, their activities, as well as any fieldwork, must be carried out under plans approved at the unit level (or higher, if specified) that include provisions for social distancing, reduced occupant density, etc., as specified in the May 7 guidance.